 A few rabbits can destroy your pansies, other plants and vegetables in just a few visits.
 The rabbits live in the surrounding hills or neighborhoods and your garden can be their favorite target.
 Purchase a Have a Heart trap from your neighborhood farm supply or order on line.
 These traps do not harm your skunk, rabbits, possums or other night time visitors.
 Once they are in the cage you can let them out somewhere in a more native chaparral area.
 The laws governing release of fur bearing animals is complicated so we are not giving advice on this matter.
 No domesticated rabbit should ever be released into the wild.

 Rats are everywhere this year because we had bountiful rains during the winter.
 They say that if you have a palm tree, grape vines, other fruit trees or sources of food you probably have some rats.
 Compost bins, Oranges.
 Avocados, grapes are favorite foods.
 There are a number of new non-poisonous products that will humanely kill your rats and are safe to use around pets and foods.
 Ratx is one product name.

 Ground Squirrels make a large round hole and can be very destructive around gardens and ocean bluffs.
 They are actually rodents and not squirrels at all.

 We have more possums than any other creature.
 Possums love any fruit like avocados.
 They are very friendly and will come right up to your sliding glass door.

 Racoons are a little bigger, bolder and can be very aggressive and will bite if captured.

-Beneficial nematodes infest grubs and other pest insects that are known to destroy lawns and plants.
+Beneficial nematodes destroy the grubs and other pest insects that are known to destroy lawns and plants and attract skunks.